MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-manage.md

 - **Assume breach:** Assuming that there's a breach in one or more of your systems is a key tenet of proactive detection and the driver of threat hunting and detection engineering. *Threat hunting* uses a hypothesis-based approach - that a breach has already happened in more particular form - to intelligently analyze your systems through tooling in an attempt to prove or disprove that hypothesis. *Detection engineering* is the practice of developing specialized detection mechanisms to augment observability platforms that aren't equipped to detect new and novel cyberattacks.

-- **Verify explicitly:** Moving from a mindset of "trust-by-default" to "trust-by-exception" means that you need to be able to validate trusted activities through visibility.
+- **Verify explicitly:** Moving from a mindset of "trust by default" to "trust by exception" means that you need to be able to validate trusted activities through visibility.
 Augmenting your observability platform with intelligent identity and access monitoring can help you detect anomalous behavior in real time.

 ### Azure facilitation

 - [Microsoft Defender XDR](/defender-xdr/advanced-hunting-overview) provides advanced threat hunting across multiple domains, like endpoints, cloud apps, and identity.

-## Managing incident preparedness and response
+## Manage incident preparedness and response

 - **Incident preparedness:**